cu-esiil-edu/esiil-stars-student-webpages/index.md

 ***

 ## Step 5: Check on your webpage
 Check in on your webpage to see how it is doing by opening the link `https://username.github.io/repository-name/` in a **new tab** in your web browser.
 Here, you'll need to replace `username` with your GitHub username and `repository-name` with the name of the repository that you created above.
-Once you see your name appear as a Markdown header then you know your webpage is working!
+Once you see your name (or whatever text you added to your `index.md` file in **Step 2**) appear as a Markdown header, then you know your webpage is working!

 > **NOTE:** Sometimes your webpage can take a minute or so to build so _be patient_ and refresh every 30 seconds or so until the page is done building.